WarpspeedSCP/site/content/posts/tech/java_and_patter_matching.md

 This set of changes allows Java to express one of the foundations of functional programming that the language never could before - Algebraic data types, along with idiomatic ways of using them.

-Algebraic data types are a concept born from *Type theory*, which is a branch of Set theory that focuses specifically on questions like "Is an *Apple* a *Fruit*?" and other such whimsical conundrums math teachers like to pose to hapless students the world over.
+Algebraic data types are a concept born from *Type theory*, which is a branch of Set theory that focuses specifically on questions like "Is an *Apple* a *Fruit*?" and other such whimsical conundrums theoretical math teachers like to pose to hapless students the world over.

 ## A *very* minimal introduction to some terms from type theory